0x6d64/ghpages-tryout/docs/notes.md

 * use requirements.txt to enable extensions
 * mkdocs is triggered by github actions, then pushed to gh-pages branch
 * push event notifies a webhook that pulls for deployment on primary hosting
+* gh actions are taken from fork for security reasons

 ## questions